Erie PA Workers Compensation Lawyers

 If your claim is approved, you will start receiving disability payments and your medical bills relating to your injury will be paid.

 If your claim was temporarily accepted, the insurance company may terminate your workers’ compensation benefits at any time within 90 days.
 Unfortunately, insurance companies deny many workers’ compensation claims.
-If your claim is denied, you need to talk to the experienced Pennsylvania workers’ compensation lawyers at McCormick & Vilushis to file a claim petition to pursue the workers’ compensation benefits you deserve.
+If your claim is denied, you need to talk to the experienced Erie PA workers compensation lawyers at McCormick & Vilushis to file a claim petition to pursue the workers’ compensation benefits you deserve.

 Many people may put off notifying their employer of their injury or filing a claim for benefits because they do not know where to begin.
 However, delaying the filing of a claim can have a devastating effect on a worker’s ability to receive benefits.
 Failure to file a claim on a timely basis may result in forfeiture of your right to benefits.
-For this reason, you should never delay in contacting an experienced Pennsylvania workers’ compensation lawyer after you have suffered a workplace injury.
+For this reason, you should never delay in contacting our experienced Erie PA workers compensation lawyers after you have suffered a workplace injury.

 The following is a list of deadlines an injured worker should be aware of: